xsawyerx/melian-raku/README.md

 DESCRIPTION
 ===========

-Melian is a tiny, fast, no-nonsense Perl client for the Melian cache server.
+Melian is a tiny, fast, no-nonsense Raku client for the Melian cache server.

 [Melian](https://github.com/xsawyerx/melian/) (the server) keeps full table snapshots in memory.
 Lookups are done entirely inside the server and returned as small JSON blobs.
 Think of it as a super-fast read-only lookup service.